 To get maximum benefit, you may need to wear the elastic for 22 to 24 hours, if it’s possible.
 But, always consult with your orthodontist and follow his or her advice.

-But, what happens if you don’t wear your rubber bands?
+Another question is, what happens if you don’t wear your rubber bands?

 The answer is simple, it won’t work properly and you won’t get the best outcome.
 Treatment time will be prolonged and you have to keep wearing braces for a longer duration.

 I think you have got the answer to the question, “Can I just wear my rubber bands at night, Should I wear elastics while sleeping?”

 Of course, you have to wear a rubber band while sleeping.
 If you don’t, treatment progress will be slow.

 Are elastics the last stage of braces?